Muhammad-AhmadRafique/LiveScoreApp/README.md

 ## Live Score App

 **Live Score App** is a feature-rich mobile application that provides real-time scores and detailed statistics for football and baseball games.
-Users can explore player and team stats, view rankings, and analyze performance trends through interactive graphs.
+Users can explore player and team stats, view rankings, and analyze performance trends through Stats.

 ---